osipgas/ParkingTracker/README.md

 # ParkingTracker

-ParkingTracker is a project designed for detecting parking space occupancy using computer vision techniques.
+Welcome to ParkingTracker, computer vision project designed to detect parking occupancy using computer vision techniques.

+## Key Features

+- **High Accuracy**: Achieved an impressive 99% accuracy on a diverse range of datasets, ensuring reliable performance across various environments.
+- **Real-time Detection**: Processes images and video streams in real-time, providing instant feedback on parking spaces availability.
+- **Scalability**: Since the PKLotDetector operates swiftly, it is well-suited for managing all parkings, including large ones.

 ## Project Structure